sovity/core-edc/.github/ISSUE_TEMPLATE/fork.md

 `git branch -a`

+`# ...` are comments to describe the situation and no part of the output.

 ```
 remotes/fork/default               # the replacement for upstream/main use in the sovity fork
 remotes/fork/main                  # not used in the fork, deplaced by main
 remotes/fork/sovity/O12.O3         # the previous fork branch
 remotes/upstream/bugfix/N1.N2.N3   # the branch we want to work
-...                           # and many other branches
+... more                           # and many other branches
 ```

 `git tag -l`

 The output will vary based on the version that have already been forked.
-Here is the output where `0.2.1` exists and `0.7.2` will be forked.
+Here is the output where **0.2.1** exists and **0.7.2** will be forked.

+`# ...` are comments to describe the situation and no part of the output.

 ```
 v0.2.1    # the upstream previously forked version